gabigor1/sei-group-project-3/README.md

 Our app required data from Google Places, fitness facilities reviews and data, and Mapbox to produce a map of the zone, where you can check the near facility.

 This group project was a good experience to learn about teamwork, how to organize the task, and how to manage time.
-We divided the tasks between the members of the group, I worked styling the app using SASS and Bulma, also I worked in the frontend development, profile and newsfeed development
+We divided the tasks among the members of the group; I worked styling the app using SASS and Bulma, I also worked in the frontend development, profile and newsfeed development.

 ## Technologies